brifishjones/cloud/README.md

 ```sh
 VULTR_API_KEY=7TLL77DG3HU6BCQ3BOHPF65HOICUQATCV6VQ ansible -m vultr_account_facts localhost
 ```
-The encrypted vultr.ini file contains an API key like the one shown above.
+The Ansible vault encrypted var 'vultr_api_key' contains an API key like the one shown above.
 You'll need the vault password stored on LastPass to deploy.

 Do a trial run of the server create process:
 ```sh